JT2M0L3Y/gu-llm-scrape/README.md

 Cloud Scheduler is used to schedule the scraping of the website at regular intervals.
 The scheduler is configured to publish a message to the `llm-context-preparation` topic every 12 hours.
 This notifies a Pub/Sub topic and triggers the Cloud Function to scrape the website (a subscriber to this topic).

 ## Additional Information
 Included is a write-up with further information about the purpose and results of this project available under the name `write-up.pdf`.
+This is a link to a review of my work on this project and a demo of what I completed: [LLM Context Pipeline](https://www.youtube.com/watch?v=oPzSXEk8HXg).